David Bowie: Finding Fame: Background

 The film also documents his first hit in the UK, "Space Oddity".
-In January 1969, a demo of "Space Oddity", was recorded, that is vastly different from the album version.
-In this early demo, it features Bowie and British guitarist John Hutchinson sharing the lead vocals.
-Hutchinson says Bowie "wrote it as a song for two people, Ground Control and Major Tom, Bowie would sing the lead and I would come up with the easiest way for me to sound right as the harmony voice".
-The demo song also had different lyrics, instead of hearing the phrase "lift-off" (in the final released version); the lyrics heard are "blast-off!".
-Additionally, the lyrics, "I'm floating in a most peculiar way" (in the final released version), are replaced with "Can I please get back inside now, if I may?"
-Bowie's longtime American record producer Tony Visconti said when he first heard the demo, he didn't like it, so he handed it off to Gus Dudgeon to produce.
-Visconti said what makes the song work is "drama, the first thing you hear is an ominous 12-string guitar fade up from nothing ... it's drama and you are sucked into it".
-He goes on to say that they used, at the time, a "revolutionary" new instrument, the stylophone for the song.
+In January 1969, a demo of "Space Oddity" was recorded that is vastly different from the album version.
+This early demo features Bowie and British guitarist John Hutchinson sharing the lead vocals.
+Hutchinson says Bowie "wrote it as a song for two people, Ground Control and Major Tom.
+Bowie would sing the lead and I would come up with the easiest way for me to sound right as the harmony voice".
+The demo also had different lyrics.
+Instead of the phrase "lift-off" (in the final released version), the lyrics heard are "blast-off".
+Additionally, the lyric "I'm floating in a most peculiar way" (in the final released version) is replaced with "Can I please get back inside now, if I may?"
+Bowie's longtime American record producer Tony Visconti said when he first heard the demo he didn't like it, so he handed it off to Gus Dudgeon to produce.
+Visconti said what makes the song work is "drama.
+The first thing you hear is an ominous 12-string guitar fade up from nothing ... it's drama and you are sucked into it".
+He goes on to say that they used what was at the time a "revolutionary" new instrument, the stylophone.
 Rick Wakeman, who played the mellotron on the track, says Bowie wanted it because he wanted it to "sound not like strings, but like strings, and I knew exactly what he meant".
-He also jokingly stated, "which I have nicked ever since to use on Yes records", when he was the keyboardist for the band.
-Bowie said when he wrote it, he thought it was related to himself a lot more than anything he'd written up until then.
+He also jokingly stated, "which I have nicked ever since to use on Yes records" when he was the keyboardist for the band.
+Bowie said that when he wrote it he thought it was related to himself a lot more than anything he'd written up until then.
 He's heard on archival footage in the film, clarifying;

 There was something about it that touched areas of my fears about my own insecurities socially and maybe emotionally.
-This feeling of isolation that I had ever since I was a kid, was really starting to manifest itself.
-I think the isolation of the film 2001: A Space Odyssey made itself very obvious when I wrote the song Space Oddity, because for the first time, I really felt a sense of how you could write as an isolationist.
+This feeling of isolation that I had ever since I was a kid was really starting to manifest itself.
+I think the isolation of the film 2001: A Space Odyssey made itself very obvious when I wrote the song “Space Oddity”, because for the first time I really felt a sense of how you could write as an isolationist.
 I thought, well, gee, I am Major Tom.
-Here I am in my own cosmic space and nobody can possibly understand what it's like to be out here on this umbilical cord attached to my craft.
+Here I am in my own cosmic space, and nobody can possibly understand what it's like to be out here on this umbilical cord attached to my craft.